Stacks Image 5

 Celtic music from the traditional sounds of the Scottish Lowland pipes, guitar, fiddle, dulcimer, and bodhran, through the stirring sounds of the pipes and drums, Scottish Fest has it all.
 See our Past Performers page.

-As we've filled out our entertainment for this year, we look forward to the following performers and their lively music at our 2025 Prosser Scottish Fest!
+As we've filled out our entertainment for this year, we look forward to the following performers and their lively music at our 2026 Prosser Scottish Fest!

 Stacks Image 1661

 The Katie Jane Band is a high-energy Celtic band from Portland, Oregon, and is known for dynamic performances featuring virtuosic, high-speed fiddling, contagious smiles, and unstoppable dancing feet.
+The band shares their dynamic stage performances at Celtic festivals, Scottish Highland Games, and theaters up and down the West Coast.

-For more info, check out https://www.katiejaneband.com.
+For more info, check out katiejaneband.com.

 Stacks Image 1810